cubangnocchi/Pro001/README.md

       - **[Direction.cs](./Resourses/Logic/Tools/Direction.cs)**
         > Defines directions used for movement and relative position references.
-        > Contains a [constructor](./Resourses/Logic/Tools/Direction.cs#L50) with preset values for the most used directions (up, down, left, right) associated with their corresponding vector values and the clasic WSAD characters.
+        > Contains a [constructor](./Resourses/Logic/Tools/Direction.cs#L50) with preset values for the most used directions (up, down, left, right) associated with their corresponding vector values and the classic WSAD characters.
         >
-        > [⚠️] the generaliced version of the constructor is not implemented.
+        > [⚠️] the generalized version of the constructor is not implemented.

       - **[Excpt.cs](./Resourses/Logic/Tools/Excpt.cs)**
         > Likely contains exception handling utilities for optimized error management.
 Example: [Exception](./Resourses/Logic/Tools/Excpt.cs#L14) for out of range exceptions.